 - This decline could also affect the beef and dairy industry

 What can you do about the decline of bees?
-This article from PBS gives some suggestions:
+Here are a few ideas:

 - Go retro – Become a backyard beekeeper

-- Get back to nature – grow vegetables and flowers to give existing bees something to pollinate
+- Get back to nature – grow flowering fruits and vegetables as well as a wide variety of flowers to give existing bees (and other insects) something to pollinate

 - Give the bees a voice – write to your congressmen and senators to support funding of honeybee research